Skip to content

 By Justin DeMarchiJanuary 8, 20266 min read

-A fractional CMO is not a discount full-time hire.
+A fractional CMO is not a discount full-time hire, and the choice shapes go-to-market for years.
 The tradeoffs run in both directions, and the founders who get this decision right treat it as a shape question, not a price question.

 The category has had its moment.
 Chief Outsiders, CMOx, and yorCMO built real businesses convincing founders that senior marketing judgment is available at part-time rates.
 That framing is partly true and partly a trap.
 It is a trap when founders pick fractional because full-time feels expensive, then discover they needed something fractional cannot provide.